Frank Lovece: Early work

 Together with the editors of Consumer Guide, Lovece wrote TV Trivia: Thirty Years of Television, published in 1984.
 This was followed by Hailing 'Taxi': The Official Book of the Show (1988) and similar books on topic including the TV series The Brady Bunch and The X-Files.
 By 1990, Lovece had become a writer and film critic for Newsday.
 In the 1990s, he wrote for Entertainment Weekly.
 He produced the first home video (footage of his own child) in 1991 to obtain an MPAA rating for an Entertainment Weekly article on how to have home movies rated.
 He also wrote an unofficial book guide for Godzilla, but after Godzilla franchise owner Toho filed a lawsuit, a district court judge in 1998 issued a preliminary injunction blocking the book from release in the United States due to alleged trademark violation.
-The book was published in Europe with no issues.
+The book was published in Europe.

 Comic books

 Lovece and artist Mike Okamoto created the four-issue miniseries Atomic Age (Nov.
 1990 – Feb.
 1991) for Marvel Comics' creator-owned Epic Comics imprint.

 Lovece wrote for Nightstalkers, Hokum & Hex and other Marvel titles, and his and artist Bill Koeb's story "For My Son" in the anthology series Clive Barker's Hellraiser appears in the Checker Publishing book Clive Barker's Hellraiser: Collected Best.

 Lovece edited the graphic novel Stan Lee's God Woke, which was written by Stan Lee and Fabian Nicieza.
 It won the 2017 Independent Publisher Book Awards' Outstanding Books of the Year Independent Voice Award.